SETTING OF MORE AND BETTER

 Like many, many children’s books, especially when the child has no siblings, Mark desires company.
 This desire is the natural companion of ‘loneliness’.

 The thing about witches in fairytale-type stories is, you can’t be sure if she’s entirely evil, mostly evil or a secret ally.
 The ‘gimlet eyes’ should tell us that she isn’t entirely good news.
 A gimlet is a tool used to make a hole in a surface, suggesting she has eye sockets with nothing inside.
 No soul.
 Otherworldly.

 Inside the witch’s house, the witch tells him, “Them eats as works”, and similar to Kiki in Kiki’s Delivery Service, Mark proves his mettle by chopping wood for the old woman.
 Incidentally, both this story and Kiki’s Delivery Service subscribe to The Ideology Of Work Ethic.
 This is Mark’s plan: To do a good deed for the witch and receive one in return.

-Mark’s battle is with the nature of how things work: When Mark uses the contents of the little green bottle from the witch everything grows ridiculously large.
+Mark’s big struggle is with the nature of how things work: When Mark uses the contents of the little green bottle from the witch everything grows ridiculously large.
 This creates problems of its own.